 Estonia country profile

-Estonia is the most northerly of the three Baltic republics, while having linguistic ties with Finland.
+Estonia is the most northerly of the three Baltic states, and has linguistic ties with Finland.

-Since regaining its independence with the collapse of the Soviet Union in 1991, Estonia has become of the most economically successful of the EU's new eastern European members.History
+Since regaining its independence with the collapse of the Soviet Union in 1991, Estonia has become one of the most economically successful of the European Union's newer eastern European members.History

-It experienced its first period of independence in 1918, following the end of World I and the collapse of the Russian Empire.
+It experienced its first period of independence in 1918, following the end of the First World War and the collapse of the Russian Empire.